 The Edit Vertex functionality allows you to change the geometry of your survey items.
 Enabling Edit Vertex allows you to move existing, create new and delete vertices from your survey items.
 The Edit functionality only works on a single selected item.
 You can enable the Edit Vertex feature in the TOOLS tab and the edit dialog box will appear.

-Edit works on:
+Edit Vertex works on:

 Info!
 Any edit can be undone using Ctrl+Z or the Undo button in the Quick Access Toolbar.

-|On Terrain||Allows to change the position of a vertex using your mouse while keeping the vertex connected to the terrain.|
+|On Terrain||Allows you to change the position of one or multiple vertices using your mouse while placing the vertex Z level on the underlying drone data.|

-|XY||Allows to change the position of a vertex using your mouse while maintaining your elevation.|
+|XY||Allows you to change the position of one or multiple vertices using your mouse while maintaining its current elevation.|

-|Z||Allows to change the elevation of one or multiple vertices using your mouse or the Z input field.|
+|Z||Allows you to change the elevation of one or multiple vertices using your mouse or the Z input field.|

+Info!
 You can also delete existing and create new vertices.